 Look out for IP ratings

-One thing all workout earbuds need is to be water-resistant.
-At the very least, they should have a water-repellent coating; ideally, look out for something with an official IP rating for ensured water-resistance.
+One thing all true wireless workout earbuds need is to be water-resistant.
+At the very least, they should have a water-repellent coating; ideally, lookout for something with an official IP rating for ensured water-resistance.
 The standard for workout specific earbuds trends toward IPX4, which means a product is able to resist virtually any workout except for swimming.
 If you need your ‘buds to withstand complete submersion, read up on our list of the best waterproof earbuds.

 Related: Bone conduction headphones